Ask Jay - JTI InfoSec Chatbot

 We designed a scripted chatbot to provide instant support, education, and training.

-Users could ask the most basic InfoSec question without shame.
-They could also escalate the conversation to a real human in case of an emergency.
+Employees could now ask the most basic InfoSec question without shame and escalate the conversation to a real human in case of an emergency.

 Role